kinestetika/MetaErg/README.md

 ## Module 3.
 Visualization
 (Development of this module has started)
-* Creation of a template for interactive vizualisation of annotations in a Jupyter notebook using a custom ipy widget, pandas and mathplotlib.
+* Creation of a template for interactive visualisation of annotations in a Jupyter notebook using pandas and mathplotlib.

 ## Module 4.
 Assignment of genes to biochemical pathways
 (Development of this module is planned)